awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

    Update your Amazon EKS cluster Kubernetes version one minor version later than its current version with the following command, replacing *dev* with your cluster name\.
 Because Amazon EKS runs a highly available control plane, you can update only one minor version at a time\.
 See [Kubernetes Version and Version Skew Support Policy](https://kubernetes.io/docs/setup/version-skew-policy/#kube-apiserver) for the rationale behind this requirement\.

 **Important**
 You may need to update some of your deployed resources before you can update to 1\.16\.
 For more information, see [Kubernetes 1\.16 upgrade prerequisites](#1-16-prequisites)\.
+Upgrading a cluster from 1\.16 to 1\.17 will fail if any of your AWS Fargate pods have a kubelet minor version earlier than 1\.16\.
+Before upgrading your cluster from 1\.16 to 1\.17, you need to recycle your Fargate pods so that their kubelet is 1\.16 before attempting to upgrade the cluster to 1\.17\.

    ```
    eksctl upgrade cluster --name dev --approve